jamesaoverton/obo-tutorial/docs/processing-data.md

 There's an art to balancing logical power with reasoner performance, which can take some trial and error.

 WARNING: The current version of the application ontology should reason properly (and quickly) using Protégé 4 and ELK.
+You may see some warning about features that are not supported by ELK -- that's expected.
 I ran into errors using Protégé 5 with ELK.
 I have not been able to make HermiT work for the current version, probably because the Uberon module we extract is too large and complex.

 TODO: Finish writing this section.